 I saw her walking up a side walk, long brown coat pulled tightly around her as the wind picked up.
 We went back to the room and messed around for a while, and at about 1.45pm we started getting dressed.
 I remember a maid walking in on us as I was pulling up my pants.

 “There are people in here!”
 I yelled, embarrassed.

 I dropped the key off in reception, and then Tracy and I started walking back to her place.
 The normally busy roads were completely empty and all you could hear was the howling wind and the barren trees swaying like tortured ghosts.

 “I'm running out of cash...where can we go that's not going to cost much?”

 Across the street was a Thornton's grocery and gas station, and she suggested we get some hot dogs there.
-We crossed the street and entered, and sure enough they had one dollar hot dogs with all of the fixings, so we made a couple and sat on the side of the curb to eat them.
-She leaned into me as we ate in silence.
-I could tell something was bothering her so I asked what was wrong.
+We crossed the street and entered, and sure enough they had one dollar hot dogs with all of the fixings.
+We made a couple and sat on the side of the curb to eat them.
+She leaned into me as we ate in silence and I could tell something was bothering her so I asked what was wrong.

 “I thought you'd be able to spend Thanksgiving dinner with us, but my mom said, no.”